Piper sylvaticum: Vernacular names

 Amongst the Monpa people of Mêdog County in southeastern Tibet the plant is referred to as pang-ser.

 In Standard Chinese, the plant is given the name 长柄胡椒, chang bing hu jiao.

 An English language vernacular name is mountain long pepper.

 Pahari pipul (Hindi), pahaari peepal (folk medicine), Pahari-pipoli (Assamese), and vana-pippali (Ayurveda) are some of the names in India.
 In Bangladesh the vine is referred to as pahari pipul or bon pan (Bengali), borongpatui (Tipuri languages), or bulpan.

 Uses

 In the Indian subcontinent the leaves are used as vegetables, and the roots are used in indigenous medicine as a cure for snake poison and to treat tumours.

-The mashed leaves are use as an anti-inflammatory by the Monpa people of Mêdog County in southeastern Tibet.
+The mashed leaves are used as an anti-inflammatory by the Monpa people of Mêdog County in southeastern Tibet.

 Adnan et al.s work on the bioactivity of the species cites wide traditional medicine uses in the native countries of the plant.
 The leaves, stems, roots, fruits, and seeds are used to treat a variety of diseases, including rheumatic pain, headaches, chronic cough, cold, asthma, piles, diarrhea, wounds in lungs, tuberculosis, indigestion, dyspepsia, hepatomegaly, and pleenomegaly.
 The root is specifically used as a carminative, while the aerial parts have diuretic actions.
 Adnan et al. found that P. sylvaticum is bioactive.